Daniel David

-Daniel-Ovidiu David (born 23 November 1972) is a Romanian academic and politician serving as Minister of Education and Research since 2024.
+Daniel-Ovidiu David (born 23 November 1972) is a Romanian academic and politician who served as Minister of Education and Research from 23 December 2024 to 14 January 2026.
 He was the head of the Department of Clinical Psychology and Psychotherapy of the Babeş-Bolyai University between 2007 and 2012.
 Daniel David is also an adjunct professor at Icahn School of Medicine at Mount Sinai and is the head of the Research Program at Albert Ellis Institute in New York.

 In 2020, he was elected rector of Babeș-Bolyai University.
 Since 2022 he is a member of both Romanian Academy and Academia Europaea.

 Education

 David was born in Satu Mare.
 In 1999 he obtained a Ph.D. degree in psychology from Babeș-Bolyai University with thesis Mecanisme inconștiente de reactualizare a informațiilor, under the direction of Ioan Radu.

-Public activity and controversies
+Public activity as a minister and controversies

+Professor Daniel David served as Minister during a period marked by political crisis, following the annulment of the elections, and by a fiscal-budgetary crisis, with Romania being under the European Commission's excessive deficit procedure.

+The QX Reform originated from an initial diagnostic report on the education and research system and was further articulated through the ministerial program ProViziunea–CaleaQX, aiming at structural and paradigmatic reforms that generated intense public debate.

+At the pre-university level, the major reform concerned the curriculum, representing the first curriculum reform in 20 years.
+At the university and research level, the reform initiated the process of evaluation and reorganization of the national research-development-innovation system, while also carrying out the classification of Romanian universities.

 Scholarships and salaries

-In 2025, Daniel David stated publicly that the scholarship system is "very complex" and that “properly covering it is not sustainable”, while specifying that scholarships would not be "simply cut", but reorganised according to criteria of “rationality and decency”.
+In 2025, Daniel David stated publicly that the scholarship system is "very complex" and that “properly covering it is not sustainable” in the context of the fiscal and budgetary crisis, while specifying that scholarships would not be "simply cut", but reorganised according to criteria of “rationality and decency”.
 Several outlets reported that the minister supported keeping only two types of scholarships, merit and social, while removing other categories.
 A Factual analysis, cited by the press, described as truncated certain public claims about the scale of the system and the figure of “7 billion lei”.
 In the same year, the press also noted contradictory official messages on whether salaries and scholarships would be fully covered for the whole year, recorded within a matter of months.